websanova/vue-auth/README.md

 ## Demo

 To run the front end part of the demo just install and run.
+The demo runs on a publicly available server so just the front end needs run.

+* Demo server available publicly at https://api-demo.websanova.com
+* Demo server on GitHub https://github.com/websanova/laravel-api-demo
+* Change the http options root in the `app.js` demo file to a different server for personal testing.

 ~~~
 > sudo npm install